kirarpit/decision-trees/README.md

 - Chi-square test is used to determine when to stop growing the tree.

 ## How to run
 This code was written and tested on python3.6.
 It might run on older versions as well.
-Below are the instructions to install pandas and numpy dependencies for python3.6.
+Below are the instructions to install the dependencies and run the code.
 - `sudo apt install python3-pip`
 - `sudo pip3 install pandas numpy`
 - `python3 main.py`